 - Digital photo

 - Memory box (This is a last resort for the really, really special stuff that can’t be captured digitally.
-Note: Your child should keep the memory box for himself.
-These are not your memories, parents.)
+Note: Your child should keep the memory box for themselves.
+These are not your memories, parents!)